BFO-Mappings/PROV-to-BFO/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.11338700.svg)](https://doi.org/10.5281/zenodo.11338700) [![Test PROV-BFO Mapping Changes](https://github.com/BFO-Mappings/PROV-to-BFO/actions/workflows/test-mappings.yml/badge.svg)](https://github.com/BFO-Mappings/PROV-to-BFO/actions/workflows/test-mappings.yml)
 # PROV - BFO, RO, CCO Mappings
-[PROV Ontology (PROV-O)](https://www.w3.org/TR/prov-o/) is a World Wide Web Consortium (W3C) recommended ontology used to structure data about provenance across a wide variety of domains.
-[Basic Formal Ontology (BFO)](https://basic-formal-ontology.org/) is a top-level ontology ISO/IEC standard used to structure a wide variety of ontologies, including the [Relation Ontology (RO)](https://oborel.github.io/) and the [Common Core Ontologies (CCO)](https://github.com/CommonCoreOntology/CommonCoreOntologies).
-To enhance interoperability between these ontologies, their extensions, and data organized by them, this repo includes a set of mappings that were created according to a criteria and methodology which prioritizes structural and semantic principles.
+The [Provenance Ontology (PROV-O)](https://www.w3.org/TR/prov-o/) is a World Wide Web Consortium (W3C) recommended ontology used to structure data about provenance across a wide variety of domains.
+[Basic Formal Ontology (BFO)](https://basic-formal-ontology.org/) is a top-level ontology ISO/IEC standard used to structure a wide variety of ontologies, such as [Relation Ontology (RO)](https://oborel.github.io/) and the [Common Core Ontologies (CCO)](https://github.com/CommonCoreOntology/CommonCoreOntologies).
+To enhance interoperability between these two ontologies, their extensions, and data organized by them, this repo includes a set of alignments that were created according to specific criteria which prioritize semantic and logical principles.

+For more information, read: ["A semantic approach to mapping the Provenance Ontology to Basic Formal Ontology"](https://doi.org/10.1038/s41597-025-04580-1).

 # Usage
 ### PROV-BFO